2kinc/Kalkulator/README.md

 # KoversionKalculator
-Time to Konvert and Kalculate!
-Please help fix the c++.
-I am just a simple noob
+Time to Konvert and Kalculate with the new update of KalKulator!
+Please help fix the c sharp.
+I am just a simple noob.